-2. Winter Shelter Program
+2. WSP

-LAHSA has administered the Winter Shelter Program (WSP) since 1994.
-The program is funded by the City and County of Los Angeles and may partner with the California National Guard to provide shelter.
-Traditionally, WSP offers a low barrier to entry emergency shelter, two (2) meals a day, showers, security, case management and referrals to supportive services to the most vulnerable persons experiencing homelessness during the period in which Los Angeles experiences its most inclement weather.
-This program serves as both a hypothermia-prevention program, as well as an opportunity to engage those who may not typically receive services otherwise and provide them with access to the Coordinated Entry System.
+LAHSA has administered the WSP since 1994.
+The program is funded by the City and the County and may partner with the California National Guard to provide shelter.
+Traditionally, WSP offers a low barrier to entry emergency shelter, two meals a day, showers, security, case management and referrals to supportive services to the most vulnerable PEH during the period in which Los Angeles experiences its most inclement weather.
+This program serves as both a hypothermia-prevention program, as well as an opportunity to engage those who may not typically receive services otherwise and provide them with access to the CES.